 The big thing that got me doing my survey in the first place was that a lot of GamerGate was talking about “objective reviews.”
 “Objective” obviously does have multiple senses of the word, so I wanted to clarify who was using it in what sense.
 Quite a lot of them did mean it as “impartial,” which I can agree with, and that is a good goal to aim for, in the sense of not having a personal connection.
 But a lot of them meant “I want a review free of opinions.”
 And then you try and explain to them that a review is just an opinion, and they say “no it’s not, it’s facts.”
 And so you say OK, is saying “this game is good a fact?” and they go “yes!
 It is objectively good”.
 And that’s just the point where you can’t have a conversation with them anymore.

 I’ve had similar confusion over the notion of harassment.
 Many GamerGaters say that it’s specifically a legal term, and that it only has a legal definition, and they should only stop it when it’s illegal, and that anything else is tone-policing and about feelings.
-But that’s not what it means, because the definition includes the legal definition and others.
-1 But they’re obsessed with the idea that if it’s not illegal, it’s not harassment.
+But that’s not what it means, because the definition includes the legal definition and others. [foot]The Compact OED (3rd Ed., 2005) lists harass as to “torment someone by putting constant pressure on them or by saying or doing unpleasant things to them;” and as the adjective harassed: “feeling tired or tense as a result of too many demands made on one” and “[to] make repeated small-scale attacks on an enemy to wear down their resistance.”[/foot] But they’re obsessed with the idea that if it’s not illegal, it’s not harassment.

 JA: When you establish a movement that’s leaderless, and then try and give a leaderless movement a cause, you’re going to get this.
 The one cause they seem to agree to is something about ethics in game journalism, but then their actions harass women.
 They try and use some sort of rhetoric to defend that, and all the rhetoric is different.
 And that’s because it’s a leaderless movement, organically established on the internet, in which anyone can join, and anyone can partake.
 Which isn’t to say there haven’t been major figureheads who have been inspiring GamerGate and inspiring action — Adam Baldwin, Milo Yiannopoulos from Breitbart, Total Biscuit.
 There’s been plenty of figureheads who say “I’m going to tweet this,” and then thousands of people then go say things because this one person said something.
 But for the most part, the reason why it’s been so hard to communicate, or get any kind of consistency out of the movement, is because its just happened organically.

-KC: And that’s a major research problem too, because it calls into question what the definition of GamerGate “is,” in a certain sense.2 How do we describe what GamerGate is about, exactly?
+KC: And that’s a major research problem too, because it calls into question what the definition of GamerGate “is,” in a certain sense.[foot]There is a research problem inherent to describing a movement that fancies itself pluralistic even as it appears to have a clear, unified impact that tends in one ideological direction. – KC[/foot] How do we describe what GamerGate is about, exactly?
 Because GamerGate’s proponents resist generalization — as it implies individuals are responsible for the whole — it opens up academic research to attack, because we have to generalize.
 I’ve had people attack my writing for saying that GamerGate is a reactionary movement.
 They’ll say “oh no, I’m a leftist, so therefore you are empirically wrong.”
 And that’s a major challenge.
 But I think that the emerging science of self-directed, leaderless social movements, provides a lot of good research guides for some of these questions.
 Certainly a lot of the colour revolutions, the Spring revolutions, Occupy, there’s an emerging body of research studying the benefits but also the serious flaws inherent to this new, anarchic style of revolutionary organising.
 And I think that GamerGate is in that tradition, which provides us with a research model for understanding GamerGate.

 JA: I also think that quantitative data helps us to establish their actual cause.
 Because everyone will say it’s a leaderless movement with no consistency, the consistency has to come from data.
 I’m in sociology, so there’s two schools of thought, quantitative and qualitative data.
 The two need to work together.
 Qualitative data can be attacked — if someone undertakes a content analysis, an in-depth look at one section of GamerGate, then GamerGaters will attack saying “well no, that’s what one part of GamerGate says, the other part says something else.”
 The quantitative analysis of three days of the hashtag was very powerful.
 Everyone using the hashtag is “in” GamerGate, and involved in the GamerGate discussion.
 That was far less easy to dismiss.
 It will be much easier as a researcher to discuss this if the two sides of qualitative and quantitative data can work together in a more cohesive way and have more multi-method studies looking at this.
 If we do purely qualitative studies, we’re going to see from the GamerGate crowd “well this is biased.”